 Our second reason relates to the discussion of alternative negation rules.
-In the derivations of the rules of \exists I and \exists E that we have offered in this section, we invoked IP.
+In the derivations of the rules of $\exists I$ and $\exists E$ that we have offered in this section, we invoked IP.
 But, as we mentioned earlier, IP is a contentious rule.
 So, if we want to move to a system which abandons IP, but which still allows us to use existential quantifiers, we will want to take the introduction and elimination rules for the quantifiers as basic, and take the CQ rules as derived.
-(Indeed, in a system without IP, LEM, and DNE, we will be unable to derive the CQ rule which moves from $\neg \forall x \mathscr{A}$ to $\exists x \neg \mathscr{A}$.)
+(Indeed, in a system without IP, LEM, and

+DNE, we will be unable to derive the CQ rule which moves from $\neg \forall x \mathcal{A}$ to $\exists x \neg \mathcal{A}$.)

+APPENDIX C

-Appendix C Quick reference
+Quick reference